The average American pays at least $10,000 each year in taxes.

 However, sometimes this number isn’t always accurate.
 It’s entirely possible to overpay or underpay taxes if you make mistakes when filing your tax returns.

-The good news is you can amend past tax returns after they have been accepted and processed.
+The good news is you can file an amended return after they have been accepted and processed.

-But how far back can you amend taxes, and what tax mistakes qualify?
+But how far back can you amend taxes after their due date, and what tax mistakes qualify?